 I realise this post is way longer than intended, but as I started writing I couldn’t help but to keep adding lovely places to the list.
 And yet, I am fully aware that there are many many more amazing places and hidden gems that I haven’t mentioned.
-Hoping that this recommendations help you navigate the increasingly abundant Rishikesh offerings.
+I do hope that this recommendations help you navigate the increasingly abundant Rishikesh offerings.
 Let me know if you go to any of the places I mention and if you have any other hidden gems to share!

 See you in the next post,